paulinoprojects/PowerShellCommands/README.md

 # PowerShell Crash Course for New Administrators (1 Hour)
--This repo is a crash course of powershell for new windows admins to automate redundant, tedious tasks
+- This repo contains Powershell basics for new Windows admins to automate redundant, tedious tasks.
+- Start with this README that sets the learning flow for the materials in this repo.

 ## 0-10 min: Introduction to PowerShell